wikimedia/operations-debs-trafficserver/doc/admin-guide/logging/formatting.en.rst

 Defining Formats
 ================

-Logging formats in |TS| are defined by editing :file:`logging.config` and adding new format entries for each format you wish to define.
+Logging formats in |TS| are defined by editing :file:`logging.yaml` and adding new format entries for each format you wish to define.
 The syntax is fairly simple: every format must contain a ``Format`` attribute, which is the string defining the contents of each line in the log, and may also contain an